we-ready/notebook/English/junior.1.md

 Student: Good morning, teacher!
 Teacher: Sit down, please.
 Li Ping?
 Li: Yes.

-Teacher: Oh, Wei Fang, How are you today?
+Teacher: Oh, Wei Fang, how are you today?
 Wei: I'm all right, thank you.
 Teacher: That's all right.

 Teacher: How many days are there in this month?
 Wang: There are thirty-one.
 Teacher: That's right.
 Come to the blackboard, Liu Ying.
 Write "Monday" and "month" on it, please.